Point Processes and spatial statistics in time-frequency analysis: Signal processing and time-frequency analysis

 \subsubsection{Aims and means of signal processing}

 The general goal of signal processing is to extract as much information as possible about the underlying signal $s$ from noisy observations $y$.
 Extracting information can mean different things depending on the context.
-This chapter restricts to two representative tasks of signal processing, \begin{itemize} \item \emph{detection}: from noisy measurements $y$, decide whether there is an underlying signal $s$, that is, whether $\snr>0$ in Equation~\eqref{eq:signalnoise}; \item \emph{reconstruction}: assuming $\snr > 0$, recover as accurately as possible the signal of interest $t\mapsto s(t)$. \end{itemize}
+This chapter restricts to two representative tasks of signal processing, \begin{itemize} \item \emph{detection}: from noisy measurements $y$, decide whether there is an underlying signal $s$, that is, whether $\snr>0$ in Equation~\eqref{eq:signalnoise}; \item \emph{reconstruction}:\footnote{Also referred to as \emph{denoising} in the signal processing literature.} assuming $\snr > 0$, recover as accurately as possible the signal of interest $t\mapsto s(t)$. \end{itemize}

 To meet these challenges, signal processing calls on the theory and tools of different disciplines, as illustrated in Figure~\ref{fig:gold_triangle}.
 Indeed, signal processing lies at the intersection of \emph{physics}, for modeling phenomena in biology, mechanics, acoustics, etc; \emph{mathematics}, to formalize the problem and design performance criteria, and \emph{computer science} to provide efficient algorithms and implementations.
 This complementarity is key in many results presented in this chapter.